William Baude

-William Patrick Baude (/boUd/) is an American legal scholar who specializes in United States constitutional law.
-He serves as the Harry Kalven Jr. Professor of Law at the University of Chicago Law School and is the director of its Constitutional Law Institute.
+William Patrick Baude (/boUd/) is an American legal scholar focusing on United States constitutional law.
+He is a law professor at the University of Chicago.

+Baude joined the faculty of the University of Chicago Law School as an assistant professor in 2014 and received tenure in 2018.
+He was named the Harry Kalven Jr. Professor of Law in 2023 and founded the Constitutional Law Institute at the law school in 2020.

+Baude became known for coining the term "shadow docket" in 2015 to describe a practice of the Supreme Court of the United States.

 Early life and education

-Baude is the son of Patrick L. Baude (1943–2011), who was a professor at the Indiana University Maurer School of Law from 1968 to 2008.
+Baude is the son of Patrick L. Baude (1943–2011) and Julia C. Lamber (1947–), who were professors at the Indiana University Maurer School of Law from 1968 to 2008.

-Baude received a Bachelor of Science degree with a major in mathematics from the University of Chicago in 2004 and a Juris Doctor degree from Yale University in 2007.
-He was a member of Sigma Xi at the University of Chicago, and he was an articles and essay editor of The Yale Law Journal and a student of Akhil Amar at Yale University.
+Baude graduated from the University of Chicago, where he was a member of Sigma Xi, in 2004 with a Bachelor of Science degree in mathematics.
+He then attended Yale Law School, where he was an articles and essay editor of the Yale Law Journal.
+He graduated in 2007 with a Juris Doctor.

 Career

 Legal practice

-After graduating from law school, Baude was a law clerk to Judge Michael W. McConnell of the U.S. Court of Appeals for the Tenth Circuit from 2007 to 2008 and to Chief Justice John Roberts of the U.S. Supreme Court from 2008 to 2009.
+After graduating from law school, Baude was a law clerk to Judge Michael W. McConnell of the United States Court of Appeals for the Tenth Circuit from 2007 to 2008 and to Chief Justice John Roberts of the Supreme Court of the United States from 2008 to 2009.

-From 2009 and 2011, Baude was an associate at the Washington, D.C. law firm Robbins, Russell, Englert, Orseck, Untereiner & Sauber LLP (now part of Kramer Levin Naftalis & Frankel).
+From 2009 to 2011, Baude was an associate at the Washington, D.C. law firm Robbins, Russell, Englert, Orseck, Untereiner & Sauber LLP (now part of Kramer Levin Naftalis & Frankel).

-Academia
+Academics

-In 2012 and 2013, he was a summer fellow at the Center for the Study of Constitutional Originalism at the University of San Diego Law School and a fellow at the Constitutional Law Center at Stanford Law School, where he later worked as a visiting assistant professor of law.
+Baude was as a fellow at the Constitutional Law Center at Stanford Law School from 2011 to 2013.
+He was a summer fellow at the Center for the Study of Constitutional Originalism at the University of San Diego Law School during the summers of 2012 and 2013.

-Baude joined the faculty at the University of Chicago Law School in 2014 and received tenure in 2018.
+Baude joined the faculty of the University of Chicago Law School as the Neubauer Family Assistant Professor of Law in 2014.
+He was named Professor of Law in 2018 and Harry Kalven, Jr. Professor of Law in 2023.
 He teaches constitutional law, federal courts, and conflicts of law.
-In 2020, he established the law school's Constitutional Law Institute, on which he serves as faculty director.
+In 2020, he founded the Constitutional Law Institute at the law school and serves as the institute's founding director.

-As of October 2025 he serves as the Harry Kalven Jr. Professor of Law at the University of Chicago Law School and is the director of its Constitutional Law Institute.
+Baude coined the term "shadow docket" in 2015 to describe actions taken by the United States Supreme Court outside its regular, fully briefed and argued cases.